ANATOMY & PHYSIOLOGY

 mouth

-General view of the human mouth
+Fig 1.
+General anterior view of the human mouth.

 Second, the mouth is a passageway between the pharynx (the cavity connecting the nose, mouth, and larynx) and the outside of the body.
 It can thus be used for breathing when the nose is inadequate, as happens, for instance, during strenuous exercise.

 The mouth, like many organs in the human body, is a hollow cavity.
 The part in front of the teeth is called the vestibule, while the part behind is the mouth itself.
-The floor of the mouth is form from sheets of muscle tissue which are attached to the inner surface of the jawbone, or mandible.
-The side walls are formed by the cheeks, which are sufficiently flexible to allow the mouth yo open and close.
+The floor of the mouth is formed from sheets of muscle tissue which are attached to the inner surface of the jawbone, or mandible.
+The side walls are formed by the cheeks, which are sufficiently flexible to allow the mouth to open and close.

 The roof of the mouth is formed by the palate, a thin sheet of tissue which separates the mouth from the nasal cavities above.
 At the back, the cavity of the mouth joins up with the pharynx, while at the front it communicates with the outside through the lips.